amelbensalem/Forecasting_Urban_Expansion_A_Dynamic_Urban_Growth_Model_Using_DSConvLSTM/Data/README.md

 - This folder is for storing the data used in this research.
-- the deep learning-based urban growth model.
+- When you use data from this repository, you must make clear attribution and notify the creator.